Sanofi faces make-or-break verdict on big dengue vaccine bet

 By Natalie Huet and Noëlle Mennella

-NEUVILLE-SUR-SAONE, France Sanofi expects final clinical results for its vaccine against dengue by late September, the French drugmaker's project leader has told Reuters, and has already gambled on starting production despite some disappointing early trials data.
+NEUVILLE-SUR-SAONE, France, March 25 Sanofi expects final clinical results for its vaccine against dengue by late September, the French drugmaker's project leader has told Reuters, and has already gambled on starting production despite some disappointing early trials data.

 Sanofi has invested more than one billion euros in the project and is hoping to become the first drugmaker to sell such a shot next year after two decades of research on the world's fastest-growing tropical disease, for which there is no preventative treatment.